-- Date and time of the session - Details of the group or pupil - Curriculum area with curriculum reference - Individual relevant targets for children from their IEP or other plan and how they relate to this session. - How you are going to record the pupils' learning and to what extent the learning outcomes have been achieved. - Language targets, related to individual language assessments in English or BSL (this could be a function, a structure, vocabulary or all of these) - Include time for audiological checks and planning for use of listening - Space on the plan for your evaluation- what would you do differently next time? - Space on the plan for you to record from pupils what they thought about the session. - Space on the plan for identifying next targets
+- Date and time of the session - Details of the group or pupil - Curriculum area with curriculum reference - Individual relevant targets for children from their IEP or other plan and how they relate to this session. - How you are going to record the pupils' learning and to what extent the learning outcomes have been achieved. - Language targets, related to individual language assessments in English or BSL. - Include time for audiological checks and planning for use of listening - Space on the plan for your evaluation- what would you do differently next time? - Space on the plan for you to record from pupils what they thought about the session. - Space on the plan for identifying next targets

-These last sections won't be filled in yet, but you may discuss them at the end with your visiting tutor and your mentor may follow up on them too to ask for them by email.
+These last sections won't be filled in yet, but you may discuss them at the end with your visiting tutor and your mentor may follow up on them too.